wds4/DCoSL/bounties/README.md

 ## Phases 2-5 bounties: to be determined

-Basically, this thing is already built and working.
-All you have to do is copy it and give it a great UX.
+Basically, this thing is already built as a desktop app.
+All you have to do is rebuild it as a wb app and give it a great UX.

 # [Curated Graphs](./curatedGraphs)